memahdii/social_network/README.md

   - Verifies user existence based on their ID.
 - /group/<user_id>:
   - Retrieves all users in the group the user belongs to by querying the users table.

-**Matching Algorithm**
-A simple loop through existing groups checks if there’s a partial match between attributes.
-New groups are created if no suitable group is found.

 **Testing Steps**
-1. Install dependencies
-2. Run Flask Application by typing ' **flask run** ' in terminal
-3. Test API Endpoints:
+1. Install the packages using this command `pip install -r requirements.txt`
+2. run Redis using this command in terminal `redis-server`
+3. open a new terminal and run flask using this command: `flask run`
+4. Run the Testing Script: `python test_flask_app.py`
-You can use a tool like Postman or curl to interact with the endpoints
+Other options: You can use a tool like Postman or curl to interact with the endpoints
 >Sign Up:
 `curl -X POST http://127.0.0.1:5000/signup \
 -H "Content-Type: application/json" \